Mikaya Behailu: Life and career

-Mikaya Behailu was born on 30 May 1977 in Addis Ababa.
-She attended primary and secondary education in Bethlehem and Abyot Kirs school respectively.
-She received a bachelor's degree in literature from the Addis Ababa University in 2004.
-Before joining the music industry, Mikaya was a language teacher at School of Tomorrow and Addis International Schools.
-She has also worked at Muger Cement Factory Addis Ababa branch as a clerk.
-She released the first album Shemametew in April 2007.
-In 2009, Mikaya was nominated for the 2009 African Kora Music Award in Nigeria.
-She had been working for her second album to receive a Master of Arts degree in documentation linguistic and culture from the Addis Ababa University.
+Mikaya Behailu was born on May 30, 1977, in Addis Ababa.
+She grew up with a love for both literature and music, excelling at Bethlehem and Abyot Kirs schools.
+She later earned a degree in literature from Addis Ababa University in 2004, but her passion for singing couldn’t be held back.
+Before entering the music world, Mikaya taught at schools like School of Tomorrow and Addis International, always sharing her love for learning.

+Her debut album, Shemametew, released in 2007, and she was even nominated for the Kora Music Award in 2009.
+She was working on her second album and pursuing a Master’s degree at Addis Ababa University.

 Death

 In September 2013, Mikaya was diagnosed with systemic lupus, a chronic autoimmune disease.
-On 24 December 2013, Mikaya, on the way of Black Lion Hospital in Addis Ababa, died on arrival at few hours before midnight.
-She was working with launch of a talk show that focused on women.
+On 24 December 2013, Mikaya, on the way to Black Lion Hospital in Addis Ababa, died on arrival a few hours before midnight.
+She was working to launch a talk show that focused on women.
 The final album, Gize Binegudim, has 12 tracks written by herself.
 It was posthumously released in January 2018 and available on iTunes and CD Baby.
 The original CD was brought from distributors.